-1.1 Purpose of this Report
+Purpose of this Report

-5. This report seeks to map out a path for the establishment of a national-level biodiversity offset system in Mozambique.
-As such, it (i) lays out the issues involved in launching such a system in the country; (ii) reviews system elements both currently in place and under development; (iii) analyzes possible regulatory frameworks; and (iv) highlights the steps needed in the national context to allow for offsetting programs to come into being.
+This report seeks to map out a path for the establishment of a national-level biodiversity offset system in Mozambique.
+As such, it (i) lays out the issues involved in launching such a system in the country; (ii) reviews system elements both currently in place and under development; (iii) analyzes possible regulatory frameworks; and (iv) highlights the steps needed to allow for development of offsetting programs.

-1.2 The Mitigation Hierarchy and Biodiversity Offsets
+The Mitigation Hierarchy and Biodiversity Offsets

-6. Biodiversity offsets are possible only for projects that (directly or indirectly) cause some harm to biodiversity; hence, the need for offsetting (compensatory) measures.
+Biodiversity offsets are possible only for projects that (directly or indirectly) cause some harm to biodiversity; hence, the need for offsetting (compensatory) measures.
 Biodiversity offsets are regarded as a last resort, after all other types of mitigation options have been applied and adverse impacts upon biodiversity (known as residual impacts) still remain.
 Biodiversity offsets are not to be used as a "quick fix" so that proper environmental practices can be ignored or minimized.
-Before any offsetting is initiated, a project must first do its utmost to avoid, minimize, and restore the biodiversity affected.
-The offset is then designed if needed to compensate for those impacts that remain un-mitigated, these being the project's residual adverse impacts.
-This approach is known as the "mitigation hierarchy", depicted in the following diagram.
+If needed, the offset is designed to compensate for residual impacts.
+This approach is known as the "mitigation hierarchy", depicted in the diagram above.